Military Medical Standards for Enlistment and Commission

 The disqualifying medical conditions are listed below.
-The causes for rejection for appointment, enlistment, and induction (without an approved waiver) are an authenticated history of:
+The causes for rejection for appointment, enlistment, and induction (without an approved waiver) are include an authenticated history of any of these issues.

 Current or history of esophageal disease, including, but not limited to ulceration, varices, fistula, achalasia, or Gastro-Esophageal Reflux Disease (GERD), or complications from GERD including stricture, or maintenance on acid suppression medication, or other dysmotility disorders; chronic, or recurrent esophagitis, is disqualifying.